peetvandesande/file-backup/docs/full-disaster-recovery.md

 # Full Disaster Recovery Guide

-This guide provides a **complete restore workflow** for rebuilding a Nextcloud deployment using the backups created by `file-backup`.
+This guide provides a **complete restore workflow** for rebuilding a Nextcloud deployment using the backups created by `file-backup` and `pg-backup`.

 This applies to:
 - Host failure recovery